jagregory/jagregory.github.com/_posts/2007-07-17-getting-with-it-test-driven-development.md

 }
 ```

-We're now doing a simple check to see if the internal product Dictionary contains an entry for the requested product, if it doesn't we'll throw one of our <code>InvalidProductException</code>'s.
+We're now doing a simple check to see if the internal product Dictionary contains an entry for the requested product, if it doesn't we'll throw one of our `InvalidProductException`'s.

 Running our test again will now assure us that our method throws an exception in these circumstances.